Robert42/cairo_xcb_alpha_test/README.md

 To do so, our timout handler needs the `xcon` `xwindow` and `w` and `h`.
-So lets make the `xcb_drawable_t xwindow` variable a global variable.
+So lets turn those variables into global variables.
 ```c
 const int x=16, y=16, w=256, h=256;
 xcb_connection_t *xcon = NULL;